tomMoral/adopty/README.md

 ```

-Figure 5 - Show that when learning a LISTA network with 40 layers, the last layers alleviate to SLISTA layers, where only the step size differs from ISTA.
+Figure 5 - Show that when learning a LISTA network with 40 layers, the last layers look like SLISTA layers, where only the step size differs from ISTA.
 This verifies numerically theorem 4.4.

 ```bash
 python examples/plot_dict_similarity.py
 ```

 Figure 6 - comparison of ISTA, LISTA, ALISTA and SLISTA on large scale problems.
 Note that this experiment can take up to 24h to be generated.
-You can tweak the parameter N_JOB and N_GPU in `examples/run_comparison_networks.py` to fasten the computations by parallelization and using GPU.
+You can tweak the parameter N_JOB and N_GPU in `examples/run_comparison_networks.py` to accelerate the computations by parallelization and using GPU.
 Note that if both are set, you will have N_JOB / N_GPU jobs running on each GPU, which should be chosen reasonably.

 ```bash
 python examples/run_comparison_networks.py